West Church Street Tour - 2012

 Queen Anne style homes are often divided into two principal subtypes.
 The first is based on characteristic variation in shape, the second on distinctive patterns of decorative details (often referred to as gingerbread).
 This house clearly is the latter.

 A beautiful example of second story porches, delicate turned porch supports and spindle work ornamentation.
 This Queen Anne is at 48 West Church Street.

-This house has a dominant front-facing gable, patterned shingles, bracketed cutaway bay windows, integral recessed upper porches and a full width porch with turned porch supports, bracketing and gable detailing.
-The windows size and shape varies.
-Note the two paired in the gable have four panes surrounded by smaller panes.
+This house has a dominant front-facing gable, patterned shingles, bracketed cutaway bay windows, integral recessed upper porches and a full-width porch with turned porch supports, bracketing and gable detailing.
+The window size and shape varies.
+Note the two paired windows in the gable have four panes surrounded by smaller panes.
 It also has a beautiful stained glass window on the west side of the house.

 84 West Church Street